ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 ----------------
 Randomly shuffling data for each epoch can be important for model quality depending on what model you are training.

-Ray Data provides following options to random shuffling, sorted by compute overheads and randomness in acceding order.
-These options can be used in combination.
+Ray Data provides the following options for random shuffling, sorted by compute overheads and randomness in acceding order.
+You can combine these options.

 Shuffling the order of the input files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~